kkbw1/CSharp-IP-Cam-Receiver/README.md

 # CSharp-IP-Cam-Receiver

-This application is able to work with Android IP Cam Sender in my repository.
+This application is able to work with the project titled Android-IP-Cam-Sender in my repository.

 Development IDE: Visual Studio 2010
 Language: C#